 The results of our study indicate that DB ± IL-2 is more effective than NAXI+GM-CSF in the treatment of patients with relapsed or refractory neuroblastoma in the bone or bone marrow who have demonstrated a partial response, minor response or stable disease to previous therapy.
 Base-case analysis and sensitivity analyses revealed that DB±IL-2 significantly extended PFS compared to NAXI+GM-CSF.
 It should be noted that PFS is an outcome that is not affected by subsequent therapies and is assessed based on objective quantitative criteria.
 PFS is considered a sufficient outcome to assess the efficacy of oncological drugs in the EMA [44] and FDA [45] registration process.
 While DB studies collected data for analysing both PFS and EFS, only PFS was available for NAXI and as a result only PFS could be used in the comparison.
 However, in relapsed/refractory NBL patients who have high rate of progression, and relatively low risk of secondary malignancies over duration of clinical studies, particularly when high-dose chemotherapy is not used [46], the two outcomes can be considered very similar in future comparisons.
 Base-case analysis indicated that DB±IL-2 also has significantly higher ORR compared to NAXI+GM-CSF.
 Sensitivity analyses confirmed higher odds of having ORR in the DB arm than in the NAXI arm, but the difference did not reach the level of statistical significance, probably due to the lower sample sizes of most sensitivity analyses.
 Sensitivity analyses regarding the concomitant use of IL-2 indicate that, benefit of DB without IL-2 was similar to that of DB with IL-2.

-Overall survival (OS), defined as the time from patient randomisation to death, is the gold standard for assessing the clinical benefit of cancer therapy [47].
+Overall survival (OS), defined as the time from patient randomisation to death, is the gold standard for assessing the clinical benefit of cancer therapy [47] [ref].
 This endpoint is easy to assess and is not prone to being affected by subjective interpretation by the investigator.
-However, it is affected by subsequent therapies[48], in this case therapies administered after relapse and information on such therapies was not available from the identified sources.
+However, it is affected by subsequent therapies[48] [ref], in this case therapies administered after relapse and information on such therapies was not available from the identified sources.
 As a result, there is no data that could be used to balance the patient populations for treatments used after progression.
 Furthermore, demonstrating the clinical benefit in OS requires much larger sample sizes and a longer follow-up period compared to PFS [45].
 A reliable comparison of OS between DB and NAXI was not feasible at the time of our study.
 Additionally, the OS data currently available for NAXI patients is immature (11.5% in Study 201 vs. more than 40% in the DB trials) [30]-[33].
-Using available OS data, we can show that there was no statistically significant difference in OS between DB and NAXI in both unadjusted (p=0.174) and adjusted comparisons (p=0.096 to 0.615, Error!
-Reference source not found.).
+Using available OS data, we can show that there was no statistically significant difference in OS between DB and NAXI in both unadjusted (p=0.174) and adjusted comparisons (p=0.096 to 0.615, Supplementary Table 16).
 However, those results do not reflect results from other endpoints (PFS, ORR) and are affected by low data maturity, loss to follow-up and different subsequent treatments in the compared arms.

-Our study has other limitations that should be taken into account when interpreting the results: i) Study 201 is in progress with interim data only, while other trials have completed; ii) Duration of follow-up for patients in the DB arm vs. the NAXI arm differs; iii) Reported data on patients from Study 201 is limited (no detailed information on baseline patient characteristics enabling inclusion of more variables into MAIC and/or performed more complex calculations).
+Our study has other limitations that should be taken into account when interpreting the results: i) Study 201 is in progress with interim data only (https://clinicaltrials.gov/study/NCT03363373) [ref], while other trials have completed; ii) Duration of follow-up for patients in the DB arm vs. the NAXI arm differs; iii) Reported data on patients from Study 201 is limited (no detailed information on baseline patient characteristics enabling inclusion of more variables into MAIC and/or performed more complex calculations).